Queens: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-CUNY Queens College requires that you either take the SAT or ACT.
-See the table below for how CUNY Queens College’s accepted students have performed on both tests.
+Queens University of Charlotte requires that you either take the SAT or ACT.
+See the table below for how Queens University of Charlotte’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-CUNY Queens College’s average SAT score is 1090 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+Queens University of Charlotte’s average SAT score is 1125 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether CUNY Queens College is getting more or less competitive.
+The trend over time helps give insight into whether Queens University of Charlotte is getting more or less competitive.

 |25th Percentile